Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.40.4
+- Increased the Drilling Rig's production output.
+- Fixed issue where the Drilling rig would stop working whenever you returned to the vessel.

 1.40
 - All parts that have Resource Distribution will now also have a Fuel Pump if Wild Blue Core is installed.
 - All Castillo parts now have a built-in probe core.